-In the framework of the Action Plan of the Council of Europe for Belarus, the Bioethics Unit of the Council of Europe in cooperation with the Belarusian authorities, under their request and with the support of the Information Point of the Council of Europe in Minsk is organising a number of activities for executive, legislative and judicial authorities, health and legal professionals as well as other persons interested in protection of human rights in biomedicine.
+In the framework of the Action Plan of the Council of Europe for Belarus, the Bioethics Unit of the Council of Europe in cooperation with the Belarusian authorities, under their request and with the support of the Council of Europe Information Point in Minsk organised a number of activities for executive, legislative and judicial authorities, health and legal professionals as well as other persons interested in protection of human rights in biomedicine.

 The relevant extract of the Action Plan of the Council of Europe for Belarus, jointly developed by the Council of Europe and the Belarusian authorities: